About INFAS

 The Executive Committee governs INFAS.
 Associated working groups choose and lead INFAS actions.
 Both are composed of INFAS members.
 In 2020, we reorganized structure and governance based on this proposal to members.

-The current Executive Committee (EC) is now composed of a chair and, primarily, leaders of working groups.
-The Venn diagram below partly illustrates this.
+The current Executive Committee (EC) is composed of a chair and, primarily, leaders of working groups as illustrated in our INFAS governance and working group diagram

 Members of working groups are eligible to be nominated and elected to EC positions.
 EC members chair each working group.
 Funds from the W.K.
 Kellogg Foundation endowment that founded INFAS are invested in working groups, network administration, and special projects.

-• Executive Committee Chair: Dr. Brandy Phipps, Central State University, Associate Professor in the Department of Agricultural & Life Sciences.
-Chair Term 2023-2026.
+Executive Committee Chair: Brandy Phipps, Central State University, Associate Professor for the Department of Agricultural and Life Sciences; Chair Term 2023-2026.

-• Education Chair: Dr. Lindsey Lunsford, Tuskegee University, Assistant Professor of Food Systems Education and Policy, 2023-2026.
+Education Chair: Lindsey Lunsford, Tuskegee University, Associate Professor of Food Systems and Social Justice; Committee Term 2023-2026.

-• Justice Chair: Dr. Rachael Budowle, Virginia Tech, Collegiate Assistant Professor, Committee term 2023-2026.
+Justice Chair: Rachael Budowle, Virginia Tech, Collegiate Assistant Professor for the Honors College; Committee term 2023-2026.

-• Research Chair: Dr. Albie Miles, University of Hawai'i West O'ahu, Sustainable Community Food Systems.
-Committee term 2019 - 2024.
+Research Chair: Albie Miles, University of Hawai'i West O'ahu, Associate Professor of Sustainable Community Food Systems; Committee term 2019 - 2026.

-• At-large Chair: Erica Hall, Board Chair of Florida Food Policy Council, Executive Committee Member of Sierra Club Florida Chapter, Committee term 2022 – 2025.
+At-large Committee Member: Erica Hall, Florida Food Policy Council, Board Chair; Sierra Club, National Board Member; NAFSN, Executive Committee Leadership Circle; Farmers Market Coalition, Board of Directors; Committee term 2022 – 2025.

 History